 Our vizsla loves her crate where her bed is set up.
 She will often retreat to it when she feels unsure, and sleeps in it at night.

 All dogs need their own private place in the home and getting them to understand and own their space is a part of the training process.

 Invest in some basic training and care equipment

 In order to train your vizsla puppy you are going to need a couple of essential pieces of equipment.
-Most importantly you will need a collar and a short leash.
+Most importantly you will need a collar or harness and a leash.

-When you first bring your puppy home, pop their leash on regularly to get them used to the feeling of the leash.
+When you first bring your puppy home, pop their leash on regularly to get them used to the feeling of the collar and leash.